 Matthiasson are run by two farmers, husband and wife Steve and Jill Matthiasson.
-Steve is the viticulturist and winemaker and Jill runs the business side of the operations while also farming a number of fruit trees which she sells at select farmers’ markets in Napa (Napa Valley Fruit Company).
-Both Steve and Jill have long been interested in farming – Steve was drawn to gardening while in college and Jill studied botany and later worked for a family farming non-profit.
+Steve is the viticulturist and winemaker, and Jill runs the business side of the operations while also farming a number of fruit trees which she used to sell at select farmers’ markets in Napa.
+Both Steve and Jill have long been interested in farming; Steve was drawn to gardening while in college and Jill studied botany and later worked for a family farming non-profit.
 Both met while in Davis while Steve was studying agriculture at UC Davis.

-Their small home vineyard (Matthiasson) is located on the western side of the Oak Knoll District just north of the city of Napa and it’s encroaching suburbs.
-Previously planted entirely to Merlot, they now grow some very obscure for Napa Valley varietals here focusing on grapes found in north east Italy/Slovenia border including Refosco, Ribolla Gialla, Tocai Friulano and two rows of Schioppettino.
+Their small home vineyard (Matthiasson) is located on the western side of the Oak Knoll District just north of the city of Napa and its encroaching suburbs.
+Previously planted entirely to Merlot, they now grow some very obscure for Napa Valley varieties here focusing on grapes found in northeast Italy/Slovenia border including Refosco, Ribolla Gialla, Tocai Friulano and two rows of Schioppettino.
 And several traditional Bordeaux varietals including still a small percentage of Merlot along with Petit Verdot.
-In addition to grapes, a diversity of other crops are grown here including various fruit trees, olives and a giant avocado tree (the largest avocado tree we have seen anywhere on the floor of the valley).
-They manage and source from a number of other vineyards, mostly in Napa but also in neighboring Sonoma County.
+In addition to grapes, a diversity of other crops are grown here including various fruit trees, olives and a giant avocado tree which is the largest avocado tree we have seen anywhere on the floor of the valley.
+They manage and source grapes from a number of other vineyards, mostly in Napa but also in neighboring Sonoma County.

-Steve operates his own vineyard management consulting company (Premiere Viticulture) and has or is currently consulting for a diversity of premium clients including Stag’s Leap Wine Cellars, Spottswoode Winery and Dalla Valle Vineyards.
-He is actively involved in all vineyard decisions (including the vineyards they source grapes from).
-He has or currently provides winemaking consultation for a variety of select clients.
+Steve operates his own vineyard management consulting company (Premiere Viticulture) and has or is currently consulting for a diversity of premium clients including Chappellet, Stag’s Leap Wine Cellars, Spottswoode Winery, Dalla Valle Vineyards and Robert Sinskey.
+He is actively involved in all vineyard decisions, including the vineyards they source grapes from for the Matthiasson wines.

 Matthiasson specialize in several wines, a Napa Red, a Napa White, Chardonnay (their most produced wine) and several red Bordeaux styled wines.
-Total production is currently around 3,000 cases; their first vintage was a 2003 blend of Cabernet Sauvignon and Merlot that was labeled as a red wine.
+Total annual production is currently around 3,000 cases; their first vintage was a 2003 blend of Cabernet Sauvignon and Merlot that was labeled as Napa Valley Red Wine.

 Select Wines

-The 2015 Matthiasson Spring Hill Pinot Noir (Petaluma Gap) shows very bright higher toned fruits on the bouquet – cranberry along with nuances of dried dust or first rain on dusty rock.
-Lively on the palate with singing acidity – fruit along with tannins that feel dusty or earthy in nature linger for quite some time.
-A very food friendly wine that is rich in flavor while maintaining an elegant feel on the palate.
+The 2015 Matthiasson Spring Hill Pinot Noir (Petaluma Gap) shows very bright higher-toned fruits on the bouquet including cranberry along with nuances of dried dust or first rain on dusty rock (petrichor).
+Lively on the palate with singing acidity, the fruit along with tannins feel dusty and earthy and linger for quite some time.
+This is a highly food friendly wine which is rich in flavor while maintaining an elegant feel on the palate.

-The 2012 Matthiasson Red Hen Vineyard Merlot (Oak Knoll District) shows bright aromatics in the glass (cherry being the prominent fruit) framed by notes of dessert spices and chocolate aromas.
-Flavors of red cherry show along with a lively and engaging finish – well layered and featuring plenty of acidity.
+The 2012 Matthiasson Red Hen Vineyard Merlot (Oak Knoll District) shows bright aromatics in the glass with cherry being the prominent fruit framed by notes of dessert spices and chocolate aromas.
+Flavors of red cherry show along with a lively and engaging finish.
+This wine is well layered on the palate featuring attention-catching acidity.

 The Matthiasson Red Wine is a Cabernet Sauvignon/Merlot/Cabernet Franc blend.
-The 2005 blend is sourced from two hillside vineyards in Napa’s Oak Knoll district.
-It is an elegant wine with great aromatics.
-It is dark purple in color with juicy fruit and nuances of chocolate on the palate all anchored by smooth tannins.
+The 2005 vintage is sourced from two hillside vineyards in Napa’s Oak Knoll district.
+It is an elegant wine with engaging aromatics.
+It is dark purple in color with juicy fruit and nuances of chocolate on the palate, supported by smooth tannins.
+This was only their 3rd vintage of this particular bottling.

 The 2014 Matthiasson Napa Valley Cabernet Sauvignon shows floral aromas with baking spices and notes of spicy red plums.
-Savory on both the bouquet and the palate.
-A lighter bodied wine of this varietal with excellent balance – it is harmonious from start to finish with bright and refreshing flavors of red cherry and noticeably textured but fine-grained tannins anchor a supple finish.
-Mouth watering throughout the palate.
+This wine is savory on both the bouquet and the palate.
+It is lighter bodied wine of this varietal featuring excellent balance.
+We wrote the word harmonious to describe its overall character.
+The palate offers bright and refreshing flavors of red cherry and noticeably textured but fine-grained tannins anchoring a supple finish.
+Mouthwatering throughout the palate.
 13.4% alcohol.
+For reference, the first vintage of Matthiasson Cabernet Sauvignon was in 2010.

 An extremely uncommon product for a Napa winery is Vermouth.
-An even more uncommon varietal in Napa is Flora, a varietal created in the 1950’s from a cross between Semillon and Gewurztraminer.
-Remarkably this varietal still grows in Napa in the Yount Mill Vineyard (Oakville).
-The Matthiasson’s discovered this varietal and decided they wanted to produce wine from it.
+An even more uncommon varietal in Napa is Flora, a variety created in the 1950s from a cross between Sémillon and Gewürztraminer.
+Remarkably this varietal still grows in Napa Valley in the Yount Mill Vineyard (Oakville).
+The Matthiasson’s discovered this variety and decided they wanted to produce wine from it.

 They pick the fruit late and then further increase the sweetness during fermentation by adding cane sugar.
-The resulting non vintage drink is dark amber and orange in color.
-Aromatically and on the palate there are notes of orange marmalade with orange rind and mandarin notes.
-The front of the the palate is sweet yet the finish is dry and slightly bitter.
+The resulting non-vintage drink is dark amber and orange in color.
+Aromatically and on the palate, there are notes of orange marmalade with orange rind and mandarin notes.
+The front of the palate is sweet yet the finish is dry and slightly bitter.
 Nice flavor and nice balance.
-A great dessert wine by itself.
+This is a great dessert wine by itself.

-Note their wine label; it is one of the more intriguing Napa winery labels we have come across on our epic project (1,100 Napa Valley wineries or brands personally visited, tasted the wines and extensively written about).
+Note their wine label; it is one of the more intriguing Napa winery labels we have come across on our epic project which includes 1,150 Napa Valley wineries or brands personally visited, tasted the wines and extensively written about.
 It is an homage to both the vineyards and those who work with the vines.
-Images of vintage pruning shears line the label on every one of their wines – the wines with only one pruning shear on the label indicate more limited production wines.
+Images of vintage pruning shears line the label on every one of their wines; the wines with only one pruning shear on the label indicate more limited production wines.
 Noted graphic artist, Michael McDermott is the genius behind this design.

 For more information, visit: www.matthiasson.com and no longer updated but some interesting blog posts here: http://matthiassonvineyard.blogspot.com